-This wetland habitat is located in the eastern portion of the project.
+This wetland habitat is located in the eastern portion of the Project.
 The canopy is mostly open with scattered slash pine, melaleuca, and earleaf acacia around the edges of the habitat.
 The subcanopy consists of scattered slash pine, cabbage palm, earleaf acacia, and melaleuca.
-The ground cover is dominated by torpedograss with sand cordgrass, pineland heliotrope, Asiatic pennywort, water pennywort (Hydrocotyle umbellata), wiregrass (Aristida stricta), rosy camphorweed (Pluchea baccharis), and climbing hempvine (Mikania scandens).
+The ground cover is dominated by torpedograss with sand cordgrass (Spartina bakeri), pineland heliotrope (Heliotropium polyphyllum), Asiatic pennywort (Centella asiatica), water pennywort (Hydrocotyle umbellata), wiregrass (Aristida stricta), rosy camphorweed (Pluchea baccharis), and climbing hempvine (Mikania scandens).